 - Network security

-VLANs (virtual local area networks), safeguarded firewalls, and Intrusion Detection Systems (aka Intrusion Prevention Systems) can be implemented with cloud VPSs (virtual private servers) to create an extremely secure, state-of-the-art-ecosystem.
+VLANs (virtual local area networks), safeguarded firewalls, and Intrusion Detection Systems (aka Intrusion Prevention Systems) can be implemented with cloud servers to create an extremely secure, state-of-the-art-ecosystem.

 - Distributed rather than centralized architecture